Spomky-Labs/jose/doc/object/jwkset.md

 $jwk_set = JWKFactory::createFromX5U('https://www.googleapis.com/oauth2/v1/certs');
 ```

-### Unsecured Connections and Caching Support
+### Unsecured, HTTP Connections and Caching Support

-The method `createFromX5U` supports the same arguments as the method `createFromJKU` for unsecured connections or caching support.
+The method `createFromX5U` supports the same arguments as the method `createFromJKU` for unsecured, HTTP connections or caching support.

 ## Create a Key Set with Random keys